COSSAS/SOARCA/docs/content/en/docs/soarca-extensions/fin-protocol.md

 #### resume
-The message is used to resume a paused Fin, the response will be ack if ok or nack when the Fin could not be resumed.
+The message is used to resume a paused Fin, the response will be an ack if ok or a nack when the Fin could not be resumed.

 ```plantuml
 @startjson